Fort Lauderdale, Hollywood beaches face some strong winds ahead of Isaias

 “Yeah, it was really good!
 And the seaweed’s not too bad,” she said. “[The waves] were really big, but as long as you get your sunglasses, you’re OK.”

-As of 2 p.m., a rain band clouded over south of Hollywood Beach toward Hallandale Beach, Sunny Isles Beach and Haulover Beach.
-North of Hollywood Beach, however, the northern tip of the rain band has left Fort Lauderdale, Dania Beach and Boynton Beach partly cloudy.

-As of 2:35 p.m., the rain band made its way onto shore and cleared beachgoers out of Hollywood Beach.

-Just after 4 p.m., cameras captured restaurant customers dining outdoors near Hollywood Beach.
+Hollywood Beach wasn’t too crowded but not deserted, either.
+Just after 4 p.m., cameras captured restaurant customers dining outdoors near the beach.

 “I’m not afraid of this one.
 The bad storms are named after a woman and come at the end of the season,” said Edery.